Exterior Renovations: Repairs & Maintenance

-Here are 3 Steps to quickly help determine if you should have your home professionally inspected!
+Here are 4 Steps to quickly help determine if you should have your home professionally inspected!

 4) Expert Advice.
-If you know or suspect your roofing or exterior protection system may be malfunctioning or failing, it may be in your best interest to seek a professional opinion.
+If you suspect your roofing or exterior protection system may be malfunctioning or failing, it may be in your best interest to seek a professional opinion.
 Most companies offer free estimates and will be more than happy to discuss the condition of your current system as well as the benefits of a new system.
 Whether you're looking for a quote, a repair or just some how-to advice you can trust, give the experts at RubiX a call !

 Professional Solutions.
 Uncompromising Quality.
-Reasonable Rates
+Competitive Rates